pugson/chrome-twitter-goto-advanced-search/README.md

 3. Enable "Developer Mode"
 4. **Load unpacked extension...** and point it to this cloned repo

+## How to update
+1. `git pull`
+2. Go to the Extensions page in Chrome
+3. **Load unpacked extension...** and point it to this cloned repo again

 ----

 Twitter toolbar icon by IcoCentre from [IconFinder.net](https://www.iconfinder.com/icons/282459/social_twitter_icon#size=128)